yaniv-cohen/Checkers-My-first-project/README.md

 # Checkers---Yaniv-Cohen

 Hello and welcome to my project!<br>
-You can to run the program, run 'index.html'<br>
+You can to run the program, just
 ## [Click Here to play](https://yaniv-cohen.github.io/Checkers-My-first-project/)

 [Video https://youtu.be/PZxVGrr1sfg](https://youtu.be/PZxVGrr1sfg)